dehrenheim/weather_change/PATTERNS.md

+*PATTERNS.md

-Here is a document that can be used to documentsome of the patterns of weather change.
+Here is a document that can be used to document some of the patterns of weather change.
 This is currently only a placeholder.